dagraham/etm-dgraham/README.md

         ────────────────────────────────────────────────────────────
         * Presidential election day @s nov 1 20 @r y &i_

 We want to repeat every 4 years so enter `4` followed by another `&` to see other options.
-[The display for *repetition &-keys* is unchanged from above and will thus be hereafter omitted.]
-Then enter "M" to see what "months" means
+[The display for *repetition &-keys* is unchanged from above and will be omitted hereafter.]
+Now enter an `M` to see what "months" means.

         months
         months: a comma separated list of integer month numbers